 Brand new for 2017, Orkney will be hosting its first ever book festival.
 Running from Thursday 9th until Sunday 12th November 2017, there will be a packed programme of events including writing workshops and talks, open mic sessions, reading groups, competitions, films and forums (including a fascinating one on dialect.)

-There will be a great many local and visiting writers there including Alison Miller, Jane Harris, Amy Liptrot, Christine De Luca and Morag MacInnes.
-For more information about the Orkney Book Festival make sure you visit the George Mackay Brown Fellowship website!
+There will be a great many local and visiting writers at the Orkney Book Festival including Alison Miller, Jane Harris, Amy Liptrot, Christine De Luca and Morag MacInnes.

 Throughout the county there will be Remembrance Sunday Parades on Sunday 12th November 2017.
 The Kirkwall City Pipe Band will attend the Kirkwall parade, which starts at 1030.